Tensor Renormalization-Group study of the surface critical behavior of a frustrated two-layer Ising model: Surface critical behavior of the Ashkin-Teller model

 \subsection{Scaling dimensions of the AT model}

-As explained in~\ref{sec:scal_dim}, the scaling dimensions are estimated using the gap-exponent relation Eq.~\ref{GapExponentPBC}.
+As explained in~\ref{sec:scal_dim}, the scaling dimensions are estimated using the gap-exponent relation Eq.~(\ref{GapExponentPBC}).
 However, the latter holds only in the limit of an infinite strip width $L$.
 As a consequence, the estimates obtained after a finite number of BTRG iterations are expected to deviate from the expected asymptotic values due to Finite-Size effects.
 Moreover, systematic deviations are also expected at large number of iterations because of the accumulation of errors at each Renormalization step.
 It is therefore necessary to find an intermediate number of iterations where the effective scaling dimensions are stable.
 As can be seen on Fig.~\ref{fig1} for a small value of $J_1$, i.e. close to the Ising point, the estimates of the three smallest bulk scaling dimensions shows a well-defined plateau.
 A small systematic shift of the fourth scaling dimension from the exact value is observed at large numbers of iteration while the fifth scaling dimension deviates significantly from the exact value.
 Measuring the scaling dimensions after 6 or 7 iterations appears to be a reasonable choice at least for the four smallest scaling dimensions.
-This choice leads to stable surface critical dimensions too.
+This choice leads to stable surface scaling dimensions too.
 However, at larger values of $J_1$, i.e. close to the 4-state Potts point, the scaling dimensions display a strong dependence on the number of iterations (Fig.~\ref{fig2}).
-Logarithmic corrections are indeed present in the gap-exponent relation (Eq.~\ref{GapExponentLog}) for the 4-state Potts model.
+As discussed in~\ref{SecIIA}, logarithmic corrections are expected at the 4-state Potts point of the AT model.
+They manifest themselves as a logarithmic correction in the gap-exponent relation as given by Eq.~(\ref{GapExponentLog}).
 Since the strip width $L$ grows exponentially with the number $n_{\rm iter}$ of BTRG iterations, the correction is expected to scale as $1/(n_0+n_{\rm iter})$.
 In practise, fitting this correction is a complicated task because level crossings often occur.
 In the following, we will restrict ourselves to consider the estimates of the scaling dimensions after 7 BTRG iterations.
 Additional systematic deviations are therefore expected close to the 4-state Potts point.